xiongyu0523/azure-sphere-bootcamp/Lab-1.md

     ![](images/cmakelists.png)

     Set the Target Hardware Definition in CMakeLists.txt:

-    - **azsphere_target_hardware_definition** to configure the Hardware Target Definition.
+    - **azsphere_target_hardware_definition** is a function to configure the Hardware Target Definition.
 In this case, please change the value of *TARGET_DIRECTORY* to avnet_mt3620_sk and save (CTRL+S).
 A CMake cache generation process will start and complete soon with `'1> CMake generation finished.'` message display at the end.

     ![](images/avnet.png)